aliyazdi75/gallery/README.md

 ## Features

-- Sound Null­Safety
+- Sound Null-Safety
 - Navigation 2
 - Localization
-- Multi­Themes
+- Multi-Themes
-- Multi­Devices Adaptive Size
+- Multi-Devices Adaptive Size

 ## Discussion
 Do you have any questions related to architectures and features, don't